Hobosexual relationships are everywhere and for those who enter into one, you’ll have your hands full.

 What is a hobosexual relationship?

-Well, there’s a Seattle-based alternative rock band named the Hobosexual but this isn’t about your relationship with music it’s about your relationship in general.
+There’s a Seattle-based alternative rock band named the Hobosexual, but this isn’t about your relationship with music.
+It’s about your relationship in general.

-A hobosexual according to the Urban dictionary is a relationship based on need rather than love.
+According to the Urban dictionary, A hobosexual is a relationship based on need rather than love.

-There are healthy relationships that are based on love and in most cases take time to develop.
+There are healthy relationships based on love, and, in most cases, love takes time to develop.

 Typically you don’t move in with someone a week or even two weeks or months into a relationship.

-To me, that sends red flags that something is not right or the relationship is moving too fast.
+That sends red flags that something is not correct or the relationship is moving too fast.

-This is why I’ve always said it’s important when dating someone to ask lots of questions and if they think you are coming off too strong, move on.
+Often this is why I’ve said it’s important when dating someone to ask lots of questions and if they think you are coming off too strong, move on.

 Learning About A Hobosexual Person

-He sent me a photo shared on the thread about this type of behaviour is that of a hobosexual.
+He sent me a photo shared on the thread about this type of behaviour as that of a hobosexual.